crptmem/lianlinux/README.md

 > 🌈 An app to control Lian Li Hub lights on Linux

 > [!IMPORTANT]
 > I only have **LianLi-UNI FAN-SL-v1.8** hub, so I can't support other devices.
-Contributions are appreciated!
+Contributions are welcome!

 # Install
 ```sh